IBM/ibm-cloud-functions-cloudant-trigger/README.md

 wsk activation poll
 ```

-In the Cloudant dashboard linked from the Bluemix console, create a new document in the "cats" database.
+In the Cloudant dashboard linked from the Bluemix console, create a new document in the `cats` database.
 ```json
 {
   "name": "Tarball",